Artist

 Each piece is modular, designed to stand alone or be shown in pairs or larger groupings.
 Together, they create systems of order: colour charts, swatches, samples, and grids.
 These structures reference the way humans have historically tried to organise nature, from botanical classification to the flower industry itself, reducing living, changing forms into controlled palettes and uniform products.

 By overspraying flowers with layers of acrylic paint, the work becomes a kind of recipe for synthesising nature, blurring the line between what is real and what is manufactured.
-The repetition and flatness of colours reference industrial processes, while the flowers resist full control through their texture, irregularity, and natural change.
+The repetition and flatness of colours reference industrial processes, while the flowers resist full control through their texture, irregularity and natural change.